MrAshCreates/main-site/blog/2023-10-18/firstblog.md

 title: My First Blog
 description: Everything I have been up too summed up into a nice blog
 authors: [asher]
-tags: [blog-updates, getting-real, website-update, life-update]
+tags: [updates, getting-real, website-update, life-update]
 ---

 ## From High School to Neumont University